junxit/us-congress-bills-116/metadata.md

 - 2020-02-10 — Introduced in House
 - 2020-02-10 — Introduced in House
 - 2020-02-10 — Referred to the House Committee on Rules.
+- 2020-02-11 — Passed/agreed to in House: Pursuant to the provisions of H. Res.
+844, H. Res.
+842 is considered passed House.(consideration: CR H1044; text: CR H1044)
+- 2020-02-11 — Pursuant to the provisions of H. Res.
+844, H. Res.
+842 is considered passed House. (consideration: CR H1044; text: CR H1044)